grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/03 Checks.md

 </CodeGroup>

-### Check for text in response body returned
+## Check for text in response body returned

-Sometimes, even an HTTP 200 response can contain an error message.
+Sometimes, even an HTTP 200 response contains an error message.
 In these situations, consider adding a check to verify the response body, like this:

 <CodeGroup lineNumbers={[true]}>